rinatkhaziev/wp-frontend-uploader/readme.txt

 You can suppress rendering of default form fields with "Suppress default fields" checkbox in settings

-= I want to be allow users to upload mp3, psd, or any other file restricted by default. = You are able to do that within Frontend Uploader Settings admin page.
-The settings there cover the most popular extensions/MIME-types.
+= I want to allow users to upload a file type that's not listed in the plugin settings. =

-The trick is that the same file might have several different mime-types based on setup of server/client.
-If you're experiencing any issues, you can set WP_DEBUG to true in your wp-config.php or put `add_filter( 'fu_is_debug', '__return_true' );` in your theme's functions.php to see what MIME-types you are having troubles with.
+By default we rely on [wp_get_mime_types](https://developer.wordpress.org/reference/functions/wp_get_mime_types/) function to populate the values for the allow list.

+It covers the absolute majority of widely used file formats, but let's say you want to allow uploading a source file of a program written in [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language).
+It can be using either **.pas`** or **.p**
+It can have MIME type of `text/pascal` or `text/x-pascal`

-[FileExt](http://filext.com/) is a good place to find MIME-types for specific file extension.
+[FileExt](http://filext.com/) is a good place to find out more about the file types, but, unfortunately it stopped showing MIME-types somewhere between the first and current version of this readme.

-Let's say we want to be able to upload 3gp media files.

-First we look up all MIME-types for 3gp: http://filext.com/file-extension/3gp

-Now that we have all possible MIME-types for .3gp, we can allow the files to be uploaded.

-Following code whitelists 3gp files, if it makes sense to you, you can modify it for other extensions/mime-types.
-If it confuses you, please don't hesitate to post on support forum.
+So we'll have to resort to a search engine and query for "PAS MIME-type".
+As said earlier, those files can have two MIME-types.

+Now comes the tricky part, WordPress expects the mime types defined in a particular format of a regex pattern for extensions as an array key and MIME-type as a value.

+Needless to say, associative array keys are unique, so we need to apply a little trick:

+`$mime_types['p|pas'] = 'text/pascal';
+$mime_types['pas|p'] = 'text/x-pascal';`

+This way we can side-step the unique key requirement while handling both of the MIME-types.

 Put this in your theme's functions.php

 `add_filter( 'fu_allowed_mime_types', 'my_fu_allowed_mime_types' );
 function my_fu_allowed_mime_types( $mime_types ) {
-	// Array of 3gp mime types
-	// From http://filext.com (there might be more)
-	$mimes = array( 'audio/3gpp', 'video/3gpp' );
-	// Iterate through all mime types and add this specific mime to allow it foreach( $mimes as $mime ) {
-		// Preserve the mime_type
+	$mime_types['p|pas'] = 'text/pascal';
-		$orig_mime = $mime;
+	$mime_types['pas|p'] = 'text/x-pascal';
-		// Leave only alphanumeric characters (needed for unique array key) preg_replace("/[^0-9a-zA-Z ]/", "", $mime );
-		// Workaround for unique array keys
-		// If you-re going to modify it for your files
-		// Don't forget to change extension in array key
-		// E.g. $mime_types['pdf|pdf_' . $mime ] = $orig_mime
-		$mime_types['3gp|3gp_' . $mime ] = $orig_mime;
-	}

 	return $mime_types;
 }`

+Unfortunately, that's not all.
+Sometimes, depending on a server configuration you might get unexpected results for certain file extensions.
+If you’re experiencing any issues, you can set WP_DEBUG to true in your wp-config.php or put

+`add_filter( ‘fu_is_debug’, ‘__return_true’ );`

+in your theme’s functions.php to see what MIME-types you are having troubles with.

 = What about spam protection? =
 The plugin supports Akismet (must be installed and configured properly) and Recaptcha.
 Just enable it in plugin settings.